 Moreover, virtual mannequins could act as an extension to the physical ones.
 They enable a 24/7 shopping experience to consumers, enabling buyers to try their favourite dresses on these virtual mannequins and make a purchasing decision there and then.
 They can check out in the ecommerce portal of the shop with their selected merchandise.

 If done correctly, beacons could create a connected, in-store environment that is subtle and ubiquitous, providing a round-the-clock shopping experience to customers in a retail environment.
-Contextual and non-intrusive push notifications will engage consumers more than ever before.
+Contextual and non-intrusive push notifications will engage consumers more than ever before and could soon be a crucial part of all major brands' retail mobile strategy.
 By learning about customer behaviour and tailoring in-store marketing, retailors can convert more window shoppers into actual ones.

 Did you know that 79% of shoppers use their smartphones whilst in the store?